Trump’s threat to democracy and his crimes exposed during debate

 “We’re not going back,” she declared, repeating a signature campaign theme.

 Trump, over and over again, even if it was completely off topic, targeting migrants with lies, just as he had in his prior presidential runs four and eight years ago.
-And Trump never mentioned Harris by name, but at least 15 times cired retiring Democratic President Joe Biden.
+And Trump never mentioned Harris by name, but at least 15 times cited retiring Democratic President Joe Biden.
 Harris had to remind him that he was running against her, not Biden.
 Biden was pushed out of the race after a disastrous prior debate against Trump.

 Sometimes the two candidates got into substance, notably when Harris discussed abortion rights.
 It’s been a signature issue for her both in the Biden-Harris administration and while campaigning.
 She was gesturing and energetically making her case for that constitutional right all through the debate.

 Abortion has been and remains a top issue for voters ever since Trump-named Supreme Court justices formed the core of the majority that ended the constitutional right nationwide two years ago.
-Harris repeatedly reminded viewers that Trump brags about picking the right wing justices who killed abortion rights, and she forecast worse to come if he wins.
+Harris repeatedly reminded viewers that Trump brags about picking the right-wing justices who killed abortion rights, and she forecast worse to come if he wins.

 By contrast, “I’ll be a president to protect fundamental rights and freedoms, including a woman’s right to run her own body,” Harris declared.
 And if Congress passes a law restoring the right, “I’ll sign it.”